 Again and again the leaders of Socialism have announced their intention of confiscating, in whole or in part, property in land and in all the means of production.
 Among all their schemes of forced loans, graduated taxes, irredeemable currency, confiscation, and collectivism, there is never found a solitary appeal to the higher sense of the working classes.
-That much of the misery which appals every thoughtful man arises from idleness as well as from overwork; from too short hours as well as from gluttony and guzzling, as well as from ascetic abstinence;
+That much of the misery which appals every thoughtful man arises from idleness as well as from overwork; from too short hours as well as from too prolonged a period of labour; from gluttony and guzzling, as well as from ascetic abstinence;